CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 1. Now let's try with some of our own images.
 Select [**https://aka.ms/mslearn-detect-faces**](https://aka.ms/mslearn-detect-faces) to download **detect-faces.zip**.
 Then open the folder on your computer.

-1. Unzip the file and locate the file named **store-camera-1.jpg**; which contains the following image:
+1. Open the folder on your computer,extract the zip file and locate the file named **store-camera-1.jpg**; which contains the following image:

     ![An image of people in a store.](./media/create-face-solutions/store-camera-1.jpg)